Thursday, April 2, 2026

 I cannot see that these fires were ever considered as arson but has anyone ever noticed that there is an adjacent mill, built in 1811 with the 1811 prominently displayed and the fires were 1811 days apart?
 The first image is from Google Street View.

 There are three streets immediately adjacent to where the fires occurred.
-In the following image, from Google Earth, the white water of the falls is at the center.
+In the following image, from Google Earth, the white water of the waterfall is at the center.
 The red line is Mill Street.
 The blue line is Main Street.
 The yellow line is Spring Street.
 Notice also the bridge over the waterway, near the blue line, the same as those described above.

 Two images from Google Street View.